Shourai/openwrt/README.md

 # Documentation of openWRT settings

-All configuration files are located at /etc/config/ The goal of this configuration is to place the guest wifi into a seperate vlan completely separated from the rest of the ecosystem.
+All configuration files are located at /etc/config/ The goal of this configuration is to place the guest wifi into a separate vlan completely separated from the rest of the ecosystem.

 ## Use WLAN port as lan port